-- Your asan, this is a four layered mat, have written about it in detail in this post.
+- Your asan, this is a four layered mat, have written about it in this post.
 This asan is the foundation of all your spiritual practice and energy work.
 As the 4-layered mat may not be available at least use a wool blanket with a piece of silk.
 It should be about 3ft X 5ft in size.
 It should be set up facing the east or north east or north.

 Your preparation will be to get ready by going to the toilet, having a bath/washing hands, legs, face/sprinkling Ganga-jal on yourself as per what is available.
 Then wear loose fitting cotton clothes.
 Men should ideally wear a dhoti and women a sari, but it may be too much.
 So men can tie a cotton lungi around their waist and women can use a light coloured loose cotton nightie (but then don’t wear this for sleeping!).
 You should be barelegged, no socks/shoes.
 Do not eat a heavy meal for about 2hrs before Dhyan else your energies will be engaged in digestion and you will derive limited benefit.
 A small snack or tea is ok.